 3. Invest in Conversion Rate Optimization.

-CRO helps you learn more about your customers preferences and needs.
+Conversion rate optimization (CRO) helps you learn more about your customers preferences and needs.
 With that information, you can help ease your customers’ anxiety about making a purchase, increase their enthusiasm, and keep them coming back to your site.

 In CRO, tests are designed to help you learn what changes to the website’s design drive audience behavior.
 You can learn what sort of design changes increase the transaction rate, revenue, appointments booked, pamphlets downloaded, or whatever goals you want to achieve.
 Finding out, with data, what resonates with your customers eliminates all the guesswork behind website design.

 In other words, CRO helps you increase the number of visitors that convert into paying customers by learning what makes them say “yes”.

 The last few years have seen a lot of upheaval in the online shopping world.
 From massive spikes in 2020, to more modest gains in 2021, to a shift in holiday shopping habits in 2022, there’s a lot to adjust to.
 A strong strategy and a good digital team can help you adjust to these changes, and succeed in the online marketplace.